Turkey's Erdogan wins another term as president, extends rule into 3rd decade

 “It is sad on behalf of our people that a government with such corruption, such stains, has come into power again.
 Mr. Kemal would have been great for our country, at least for a change of scene,” he said.

-Erdogan’s AKP party and its allies retained a majority of seats in parliament following a legislative election that was also held on May 14.

-Sunday also marked the 10th anniversary of the start of mass anti-government protests that broke out over plans to uproot trees in Istanbul’s Gezi Park, and became one of the most serious challenges to Erdogan’s government.
+Sunday also marked the 10th anniversary of the start of mass anti-government protests that broke out over plans to uproot trees in Istanbul’s Gezi Park.
+The demonstrations became one of the most serious challenges to Erdogan’s government.

 Erdogan's response to the protests, in which eight people were convicted, was a harbinger of a crackdown on civil society and freedom of expression.